 Receiving newsletter for care experienced students:

 Information sent to our care experienced students includes our latest e-newsletter (.pdf).
 You will automatically receive this if you have declared your care experience in your student profile.
-Previous e-newsletters include the December 2020 (.pdf) and April 2020 (.pdf) issues.
+Previous e-newsletters include the January 2021 (.pdf), December 2020 (.pdf) and April 2020 (.pdf) issues.

 All universities and colleges in Scotland are named corporate parents, responsible for upholding the rights and safeguarding the wellbeing of care experienced students.
 We take our responsibilities as a corporate parent seriously.
 More information on how we support care experienced students is in our Corporate Parenting Plan (.pdf).